-Engie opens Belgium's largest battery park in Vilvoorde
+Engie opens Belgium's largest battery park

 Belgium's largest battery park was officially inaugurated in Vilvoorde on Monday.
 The battery park, owned by French energy company Engie, has a capacity of 200 megawatts.
-Flemish energy minister Hans Bonte and minister president Matthias Diependaele were given a behind-the-scenes tour of the site.

-At the end of September, the first half of the battery park, with a capacity of 100 megawatts, was already connected to the electricity grid.
+At the end of September, the first half of the battery park, with a capacity of 100 megawatts, was connected to the electricity grid.
 Now the other half has also been connected.
-In total, the battery park, which consists of 320 lithium-ion modules, has an energy storage capacity of 800 megawatt hours.
+In total, the park, which consists of 320 lithium-ion modules, has an energy storage capacity of 800 megawatt hours.

 This storage capacity is sufficient to supply 100,000 households with electricity for four hours: in that case, the batteries would go from fully charged to completely empty.
 In practice, a constant balance is sought between charging the batteries and injecting energy into the electricity grid.
 In this way, the battery park contributes to the stability of the high-voltage grid and to the further development of renewable energy.

-At the same site in Vilvoorde, preparations are underway for the construction of an extension to the batteries, which would bring the total capacity to 300 megawatts in the future.
+At the same site in Vilvoorde, preparations are under way for the construction of an extension to the batteries, which would bring the total capacity to 300 megawatts in the future.

-#FlandersNewsService | The opening of a new battery park of energy company Engie in Vilvoorde © BELGA PHOTO DIRK WAEM + © BELGA VIDEO INE GILLIS
+#FlandersNewsService | Flemish minister president Matthias Diependaele and Engie Belgium CEO Vincent Verbeke at the opening of a new Engie battery park in Vilvoorde, 26 January 2026 © BELGA PHOTO DIRK WAEM / © BELGA VIDEO INE GILLIS

 Related news